pb-86/crumbly/readme.txt

 == Changelog ==
 = 2.0.1 =
 * Refactor: reorganize code structure for better readability
+* Refactor: changed flag to be self-explanatory in function rddgbc_print()
 * Docs: added readme.txt file with changelog